V4Fire/Client/src/super/i-input/README.md

 #### formValue

-Form value of the component.
+A form value of the component.

-This value is produced from the original component value via applying form converters.
+By design, all `iInput` components have "own" value and "form" value.
+The form value is based on the own component value, but they are equal in a simple case.
+The form associated with this component will use the form value, but not the original.

-Also, the value is tested by parameters from `disallow`.
+This value is tested by parameters from `disallow`.
 If the value doesn't match allowing parameters, it will be skipped (the getter returns undefined).
+The value that passed the validation is converted via `formValueConverter` (if it's specified).

-The value is always returned as a promise.
+The getter always returns a promise.

 #### groupFormValue

-Grouped form value of the component, i.e. if there are another form components with the same form name, their values will be grouped.
-If they are more than one value, the getter returns an array of values.
+A list of form values.
+The values are taken from components with the same `name` prop and which are associated with the same form.

-The value is always returned as a promise.
+The getter always returns a promise.

 #### groupElements

-List of components of the current form group (components with the same form name).
+A list of components with the same `name` prop and associated with the same form

 ### Methods